johnwalkington/fun-in-the-sun/README.md

 ## Limitations of analysis
 Sentiment analysis is hard to fine-tune, so we encountered errors where our Textblob algorithm could not understand the context of some customer reviews.
 For example, customer reviews that had double negatives were falsely flagged as being negative.
 If a reviewer were to say something like, "this product does not make me break out with acne," which is a positive review, our Textblob would see the "not" and classify it as negative.
 We were able to fix this problem by simplifying our review classes to three levels of sentiment where before we had five, and our classification became more accurate.
 However, we are likely missing some nuance in our classification of language.

+We also don't have complete information about customers--only a subset of customers leave reviews, and on those reviews only some leave information about their skin type or where they're from.
+If we had more complete data, we could have perhaps trained our sentiment analysis algorithm better and had more data to present about Yesstyle's customer base.

 ## Extensions of analysis/areas for more research
-what would be required to improve the analysis?
+If we had been able to scrape more comments and provide supervision for our sentiment analysis program, we could have perhaps trained its classification to be more accurate.
+Instead, we were limited to a built-in sentiment analysis feature in an NLP package.

+Needs more

 ## Source of datasets
 We scraped the top rated sunscreens from yesstyle.com, including product information and customer reviews.

 ## Reproducibility